 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.20 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.50 Very lowVery high 5

-As the Syrian civil war has entered its 8th year, Syrians in- and outside the country continue to face severe humanitarian conditions.
+As the Syrian civil war is approaching its 9th year, Syrians in- and outside the country continue to face severe humanitarian conditions.
 The Syrian regional crisis represents one of the largest displacement crises in the world.?
-Since the conflict started in 2011, an estimated 7,8 million refugees have left the country and sought shelter mostly in neighbouring Turkey, Jordan, and Lebanon as well as in Iraq and Egypt.?
+Since the conflict started in 2011, an estimated 6.8 million refugees have left the country and sought shelter mostly in neighbouring Turkey, Jordan, and Lebanon as well as in Iraq and Egypt.?
 Many of the refugees have now been in their host countries for many years and have an increasingly vulnerable position facing protection concerns and high rates of poverty.
-Inside Syria, some 6.2 million people are internally displaced.?
+Inside Syria, some 6.15 million people are internally displaced.?

 Regionally, close to 16 million Syrians are in need of humanitarian assistance.
 Needs in conflict-affected Syria remain dire.
 Millions are dependent on humanitarian assistance for their survival.?
 When only looking at the refugee population, some 4.2 million are in need.
 Syrian needs across the region include protection, access to health services and livelihood assistance.
 In Lebanon and Jordan, about 20% of the Syrians are residing in refugee settlements, and in Iraq, 38%.
 In Turkey and Egypt the vast majority of Syrian refugees live in urban centres.?